o-ran-sc/com-golog/README.md

-Logging library with MDC support
+Logging Library with MDC support
 ================================

 A Golang implementation of a structured logging library with Mapped Diagnostics Context (MDC) support.